razor-x/blobpack/README.md

 First, add the `artifacts` section to the `benthos` config.
-This will generate a new artifact to `dist/boring.zip` which uses `config/boring.yaml` and merges resources in both `resources/outputs.yaml` and `node_modules/@my-org/blobd/resources/logger.yaml`.
+This will generate a new artifact to `dist/boring.zip` which uses `config/boring.yaml` and intelligently merges resources in both `resources/outputs.yaml` and `node_modules/@my-org/blobd/resources/logger.yaml`.

-_Tip: put your common resources in an npm package like @my-org/blobd_
+_Tip: any top level keys which are not of type `*_resources` will still be included.
+If two files have the same key, the last one wins._

 ```json
 {